Amul-Thantharate/vscode-ai-image-generator/README.md

 This extension:
 - Does not collect user data
+- Does not share API keys
-- Only sends prompts to selected AI providers
+- Only communicates with specified AI providers
-- Stores API keys locally
+- Stores configuration locally

-- Saves images only in user-specified locations
+For more details, see our [Privacy Policy](SECURITY.md#privacy).